soodoku/tldr/summaries/27_noise.md

     * Muchnik
         - "After seeing an initial up vote (and recall that it was entirely artificial), the next viewer became 32% more likely to give an up vote."
         - "After five months, a single positive initial vote artificially increased the mean rating of comments by 25%."
+    * why is it conceptually problematic?
+        - Responding to the first like generally means responding to too little data.
+        - Interesting thing = what is the perceived value of planting a like w/o watching the content? on twitter, like may mean cueing group love but on YT, not clear.
+The harm is that YT will recommend videos based on the like.

 4. Swapping the complex question with a simpler question